-The inability to hear, or deafness, can occur from birth, age, noise, illness, medications, chemicals, or physical trauma, such as head injury.
-Deafness can range from the mild to the profound.
-Hearing loss can be genetic.
-When there are other medical problems involved, this genetic deafness is called syndromic.
-Nonsyndromic genetic deafness is when no other medical problems are associated at the same time.
+Technological advances have provided many new options for deaf people, but not without some controversy.
+The inability to hear, or deafness, can occur from a number of reasons, including birth, age, noise, illness, medications, chemicals, or physical trauma, such as head injury.
+The level of deafness can range person-to-person, from the mild to the profound.
+Hearing loss can also be genetic.
+When there are other medical problems involved beyond the loss of hearing alone, this genetic deafness is called syndromic.
+Nonsyndromic genetic deafness is when no other medical problems are associated at the same time, and it is the loss of hearing alone which affects the patient.
 There are many illnesses that can cause deafness, such as measles, meningitis, mumps, autoimmune disease, fetal alcohol syndrome, some sexually transmitted diseases, and tumors.

 New Technology for the Deaf

 Telecommunications devices for the deaf (TDD) are like word processors that send typed text over phone lines.
 Currently, text messaging, SMS, videophones, and other internet services are starting to take the place of TDD.
-Cochlear implants can stimulate the cochlear nerve artificially, with an electrical impulses, but they are expensive and leave users at higher risk of meningitis.
-The meningitis vaccine would be recommended for those users.
-Cochlear implants have been found to be particularly helpful if they are implanted in children young enough to still acquire effective speech.3
+Cochlear implants can stimulate the cochlear nerve artificially, with electrical impulses, but they are expensive and leave users at higher risk of meningitis.
+The meningitis vaccine would be recommended for those who wish to use cochlear implants on a regular basis.
+Cochlear implants have been found to be particularly helpful if they are implanted in children who are at an age where they are young enough to still acquire effective speech.3

-The cochlear implant is not without controversy.
-When implanted in older people, the new sounds may be overwhelming and hard to interpret.
-Deafness is not necessarily a problem that needs to be fixed, and it can negatively impact the “deaf culture”.
+The implementation of cochlear implants is not without controversy.
+When implanted in older people, the new sounds may be overwhelming and hard to interpret due to the lack of experience with processing sounds.
+Deafness is also not necessarily a problem that needs to be fixed, and it can negatively impact the “deaf culture”.
 The cochlear implant reduces the need to use ASL, and that “undermines the struggle” for those who need ASL to be recognized as a language and who are unable or unwilling to utilize the newer technology.